SALT-NLP/SynthesizeMe/README.md

 Learn what Language Models think about you!
 Synthesize personas from your LLM interactions.

-This repository contains the official implementation of the core algorithm from the paper: [SynthesizeMe!
+This repository contains the official implementation of the core algorithm from the ACL 2025 paper: [SynthesizeMe!
 Inducing Persona-Guided Prompts for Personalized Reward Models in LLMs](https://arxiv.org/abs/2506.05598).

 ## Setup